 - Ancient Woodland

 - Area of Outstanding Natural Beauty (AONB)

 - Biosphere Reserve

 - Local Nature Reserve (LNR)

 - National Nature Reserve (NNR)

 - National Park

 - Ramsar Site

-- Site of Special Scientific Interest (SSSI)\
+- Site of Special Scientific Interest (SSSI)

 - Special Area of Conservation (SAC)

 - Special Protection Area (SPA)

-\Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?
+Does the site fall within a SSSI Impact Risk Zone and would the proposed use/development trigger the requirement to consult Natural England?

 Partly or adjacent - SSSI Impact Risk Zone.
-Proposed use would trigger requirement to consult Natuiral England.
+Proposed use could trigger requirement to consult Natuiral England.

-Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations:

-- Green Infrastructure Corridor

-- Local Wildlife Site (LWS)

-- Public Open Space

-- Site of Importance for Nature Conservation (SINC)

-- Nature Improvement Area

-- Regionally Important Geological Site

-- Other

-- Flood Zone 1: Low Risk

-- Flood Zone 2: Medium Risk

-- Flood Zone 3 (less or more vulnerable site use):

-Medium Risk

-- Flood Zone 3 (highly vulnerable site use): High Risk

-- Less than 15% of the site is affected by medium or high risk of surface water flooding Low Risk - >15% of the site is affected by medium or high risk of surface water flooding - Medium Risk

-Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?

-2. According to Control Villa 2.
-Assessment of Suitability Site contains habitats with the potential to support priority species?
-Does the site contain local wildliferich habitats?
-Is the site part of: UK BAP Priority Habitat; a wider ecological network (including the hierarchy of international, national and locally designated sites of importance for biodiversity); wildlife corridors (and stepping stones that connect them); and/or an area identified by national and local partnerships for habitat management, enhancement, restoration or creation?
+2. Assessment of Suitability Site is predominantly, or wholly, within or adjacent to the following non statutory environmental designations: Yes / No / partly or adjacent / Unknown Green Infrastructure Corridor Local Wildlife Site (LWS) Public Open Space Site of Importance for Nature Conservation (SINC) Nature Improvement Area Regionally Important Geological Site Other Yes - Groundwater Source Protection Zone, Zone 1: Inner Protection Zone.
+Site is predominantly, or wholly, within Flood Zones 2 or 3?
+See guidance notes: • Flood Zone 1: Low Risk • Flood Zone 2: Medium Risk • Flood Zone 3 (less or more vulnerable site use): Medium Risk • Flood Zone 3 (highly vulnerable site use): High Risk Low Risk Site is at risk of surface water flooding?
+See guidance notes: • Less than 15% of the site is affected by medium or high risk of surface water flooding - Low Risk • >15% of the site is affected by medium or high risk of surface water flooding - Medium Risk Low Risk Is the land classified as the best and most versatile agricultural land (Grades 1, 2 or 3a)?
+Yes / No / Unknown Unknown - Grade 3 on Regional ALC map Site contains habitats with the potential to support priority species?
+Does the site contain local wildlife-rich habitats?
+Is the site part of: • UK BAP Priority Habitat; • a wider ecological network (including the hierarchy of international, national and locally designated sites of importance for biodiversity); • wildlife corridors (and stepping stones that connect them); and/or • an area identified by national and local partnerships for habitat management, enhancement, restoration or creation?
 Yes / No / Unknown Yes - Priority Species for CS Targeting - Corn Bunting, Lapwing, Farm Wildlife Package Area Site is predominantly, or wholly, within or adjacent to an Air Quality Management Area (AQMA)?
-Yes / No / Unknown No Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping Is there existing vehicle access to the site, or potential to create suitable access?
+Yes / No / Unknown No Physical Constraints Is the site: Flat or relatively flat / Gently sloping or uneven / Steeply sloping Gently sloping

+2. Assessment of Suitability Is there existing vehicle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes - access from Horsebridge Road Is there existing pedestrian access to the site, or potential to create suitable access?
 Yes / No / Unknown No - pedestrians would have to walk on road Is there existing cycle access to the site, or potential to create suitable access?
 Yes / No / Unknown Yes - but only from road and not a dedicated cycle way Are there any Public Rights of Way (PRoW) crossing the site?
 Yes / No / Unknown No Are there any known Tree Preservation Orders on the site?
 Yes / No / Unknown Unknown Are there veteran/ancient trees within or adjacent to the site?
-Within / Adjacent / No / Unknown Are there other significant trees within or adjacent to the site?
-Within / Adjacent / No / Unknown No

-2. Assessment of Suitability Is the site likely to be affected by ground contamination?
+Within / Adjacent / No / Unknown No Are there other significant trees within or adjacent to the site?
+Within / Adjacent / No / Unknown No Is the site likely to be affected by ground contamination?
 Yes / No / Unknown Unknown Is there any utilities infrastructure crossing the site i.e. power lines/pipe lines, or is the site in close proximity to hazardous installations?
 Yes / No / Unknown Unknown Would development of the site result in a loss of social, amenity or community value?
-Yes / No / Unknown No
+Yes / No / Unknown No A 10-1116.